Kwekker/PrusaSlicer-gcode-object-mover/README.md

         -aY -40     # Move 'otherText' -40mm along the Y axis -c          # Don't change filaments before printing this object
 ```

+## Purpose
+I made this program because I wanted to print objects in multiple colors with my Prusa MINI, with as few filament changes as possible.
+I was doing this by just printing the first part first, and then printing the other part over it.
+This was pretty limiting and required me to start a new print for every extra color I added.
+So I went looking for a better solution.
+I could either see if someone else had already solved this problem before me, or spend hours thinking of and making one myself.
+I decided on the latter, the result of which you are now looking at right now.